 B.S., Humanities, Massachusetts Institute of Technology

-At Shimer, I have taught the entire Natural Sciences core, Integrative Studies 2, Humanities 2, and these electives and tutorials: History of the English Language, Beowulf, Calculus, Technology & Ethics, and Gödel, Escher, Bach.
+At Shimer, I have taught the entire Natural Sciences core, Integrative Studies 2, Humanities 2, and these electives and tutorials: History of the English Language, Old English, Beowulf, Calculus, Technology & Ethics, and Gödel, Escher, Bach.

 Away from Shimer, I have taught skating, mathematics, fluid mechanics, and writing.

 My main research areas are the history of ice skating and historical linguistics (especially the Germanic languages).
 These go together well because I spend a lot of time carefully reading old texts to find out as much as I can about medieval ice skating.
 An example of this is my recent paper “The similarity of bone skates and skis,” which is about skating and skiing in Old Norse literature.